James Damore Explains Why He Was Fired By Google

 This has all been such a complete waste of time.

+If those advocating the discrimination explanation are unable to come up with a way to separate out biological effects, then that's an obstacle to proving the discrimination hypothesis.
+Until they are able to overcome that obstacle, the assumption is that the null hypothesis is correct.

+Your post actually supports Damore by demonstrating the flawed reasoning of those criticizing him.
+You have made a non-falsifiable hypothesis the null hypothesis.
+Even if a company kept video recordings of everything that happened every minute of every workday, demonstrating that no gender-based discrimination happened, you can still argue "but they plotted it after work hours when they met at a bar."
+It's a non-falsifiable hypothesis.
+This means it cannot be the null hypothesis.
+The base assumption has to be that there is no gender-base discrimination, and you have to gather evidence showing this hypothesis is false.

-I can tell you why he was fired (Score:2)
+I can tell you why he was fired (Score:3)

 He became a distraction!
 You never want to be a distraction in any job.
 Your reason for being there is to help the company get it work done.
 Once YOU become the topic of conversation rather than the objectives its a problem.
 Unless you are a C-Level and even than it can be a problem.

 Now I find Google's policies and this diversity business "deplorable" I think companies should hire the best qualified candidates they can get that want to work there for what they are offering to pay, full stop.
-The moment
+The moment you start giving special consideration to someone's skin color, gender, sir name, or any other damned thing that isn't immediately relevant to their expected job functions you are off in heave bullshit territory in my book.
+I would even go as far as to say I agree with almost all the content of his little manifesto.

 James Damore Still Doesn't Understand Why Fired (Score:4, Funny)